 Credential Stuffing: What It Is And Why You Should Care

-In the first three months of 2019 alone, there were over 1900 reported data breaches worldwide.1 One trend that has emerged from these incidents is a significant increase in an attack called credential stuffing.
-Basically, what happens is a cybercriminal acquires a large number of usernames and passwords from a data breach.
-The criminal then tries to use all of the login information they’ve stolen to fraudulently gain access to your accounts on multiple websites.
+One trend that has emerged from recent data breaches is a significant increase in an attack called credential stuffing.
+Basically, a cybercriminal acquires a large number of usernames and passwords from a data breach.
+The criminal then tries to use the login information they’ve stolen to fraudulently gain access to your accounts on multiple websites.

 A common result of credential stuffing is an account being locked out.
 The attacker may have the correct username but incorrect password, attempting the combination until the account locks for security purposes.